-Maybe we were ahead of the trend, but in the years since, few of our buyers have wanted whirlpools or even soaking tubs in their master baths.
+Maybe we were ahead of the trend, but in the years since, few of our buyers have wanted whirlpools, though soaking tubs have started making a comeback.

 Even in our luxury homes, most of our buyers have opted to ditch the tub in favor of a larger shower, and they’re often adding all kinds of goodies to the old-fashioned shower head, from rain heads and body sprays to heads that turn a regular shower into a steam shower.

 The National Association of Homebuilders recently completed a survey of 1400 builders across the country, and the results confirm what we’ve been seeing.